dharinichandrashekar/VR-Design-ImmersiveAudio/README.md

-# XR_Assignment2_immersiveaudio
+# Designing a VR environment with immersive audio

-Student: Dharini Chandrashekar
+This VR environment showcases the diverse capabilities of immersive audio modes, including attenuation and echoes, on various types of materials.

-Instructions:
+How to navigate in the environment:
-Use you mouse to rotate the camera angle, and keyboard arrow keys to move forward, backward, left and right.
+Use your mouse to rotate the camera angle, and keyboard arrow keys to move forward, backward, left, and right.